 - 1. Sexual harassment policies will be promoted and made accessible.
 Procedures and responses will be conducted transparently. - 2.
-Non-identifying sexual harassment review outcomes will be periodically reported and made publicly available in the Complaints Register - Data will be collected on the entire cycle of reports, disaggregated by intersectional identities with official steps taken or not taken and made publicly available through normal reporting functions of the Greens NSW.
+Non-identifying sexual harassment review outcomes will be periodically reported and made publicly available in the Complaints Register - 3.
+Data will be collected on the entire cycle of reports, disaggregated by intersectional identities with official steps taken or not taken and made publicly available through normal reporting functions of the Greens - 4.
+Data will be used for training, cultural change, and prevention strategies in accordance with the Sexual Harassment Prevention Policy and Procedure.